-In Kankhal Haridwar, you are never too far from Ganga that flows on its either side.
+In Kankhal Haridwar, you are never too far from Ganga that flows on either side.
 At Daksh Mahadev Mandir, a proper ghat is erected.
 Almost everyone takes a dip in the Ganga.
 In May, youngsters enjoyed the cool waters of Ganga by swimming in it.
-There are proper arrangements for those who want to take a dip but do not know swimming.
+There are proper arrangements for those who want to take a dip but do not know about swimming.

 Next to the ghat is a small temple dedicated to Ganga.
 Ganga is personified here in her anthropomorphic form.
 I wish the temple was devoid of all the ceramic tiles that simply take away the energy.

 Sheetala Mata Temple